Jembe/jembe/README.md

 $ pip install jembe
 ```

-### Start a new project with a project template
+### Starting a new project with a project template

-Use premade application template to start a new project.

 > Requires **Python 3.8** or above.